Get a property report and suburb profile for any property in Maroochydore

 • Is Maroochydore a good place to invest?

-Maroochydore is shaping up to be an attractive investment opportunity, especially for those interested in both houses and units.
-Over the past year, the suburb has experienced a notable increase in property values, with median house values rising by 7.1% and unit values by an impressive 9.5%.
-This upward trend suggests a strong demand for properties in the area, making it a promising location for potential capital growth.
+Maroochydore is shaping up to be a promising spot for property investment.
+Over the last year, the suburb has seen a significant increase in median house values by 14.7% and unit values by 13.1%.
+This upward trend suggests a strong demand for properties in the area, which is a positive indicator for potential investors.
+The rental market is also on the rise, with house rents increasing by 5.3% and unit rents by 5.9%, highlighting a healthy demand for rental properties.

 Down Pointer